vikiwarrior/flutter-ethereum/README.md

 # Flutter blockchain
-A basic project to understand transation of ether using web3.dart in flutter
+A basic project to understand transaction of ether using web3.dart package in flutter.
+This is the fundamentals of using blockchain technology in flutter projects. :smile: